 Start your own import/export business with few upfront costs.

 At a minimum, you need a phone and a reliable Internet connection.
 You’ll also want to invest in business cards, a website and a fax machine.
 And it doesn’t hurt to hire somebody for your branding, including a unique business logo.

 Narrow your market

 Once you’ve decided on the type of import/export business you want to run and calculated your startup costs, it’s time to narrow your market focus.

-By niching down, you can focus your attention on a market you can serve best.
+By niching down, you’ll focus your attention on a market you can best serve.
 Think about:

 - Customers you want to serve.